Mehtab Bagh, India - Things to Do in Mehtab Bagh

 Sunset Photography at Mehtab Bagh

-Booking Tip: Entry costs around ₹25 for Indians and ₹300 for foreigners.
-Arrive 1-2 hours before sunset for the best spots and lighting.
-Bring a tripod for sharp photos and consider hiring a local photography guide for ₹500-1000 who knows the best angles.
+Booking Tip: Entry costs ₹25 for Indians and ₹300 for foreigners.
+Arrive 1-2 hours before sunset for the best lighting and to secure prime viewing spots.
+Consider hiring a local photography guide for ₹500-1000 to help with camera settings and composition.

 Getting There